 "Hell hath no fury like a woman (gay in this case..does it matter?) scorned"

-HERE while it's hot!
+Check the link HERE while it's hot!
 Have some fun..

 Comments: